Vanitcode/exercises_bloc_flutter/Beginners/1 - Timer/0 - The Timer/solution/README.md

 ## Ticker

-The ticker has been explained in the challenge.
-We just need to remember that we will expose it and we can subscribe and react to.
+The Ticker must be a stream of integer values that are periodically emitted every second.
+The aim of this Ticker will be exposed it and we will subscribe and react to it.
 So that, at `lib/ticker.dart`:
 ```flutter
 class Ticker {